MasterFacilityList/mfl_admin_docs/docs/03_chrio.rst

     :scale: 100%
     :alt: Delete User

-The user is deleted and nolonger appears in the users' list.
+The user is deleted and no-longer appears in the users' list.

 .. figure:: /_images/chrio/10_e_user_delete.png
     :scale: 100%